Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• Looking at downside volatility in of 7.1% in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (12.1%).
+• Looking at downside deviation in of 7.1% in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (12.1%).

 Sharpe: